jonnfrancis/calculator/README.md

 ## License

-This project is licensed under no licensing, It is free to use.
+This project is under no licensing, It is free to use.

 ## Contact